brandur/sorg/content/drafts/denim.md

 ### Chainstitching (#chainstitching)

 {{Figure "The famed Union Special sewing machine."
-(NewImgSrcAndAlt "/assets/images/denim/union-special.jpg" "The famed Union Special sewing machine.")}}
+(ImgSrcAndAlt "/assets/images/denim/union-special.jpg" "The famed Union Special sewing machine.")}}

 > Different style of stitching used in premium denim's that creates a more obvious roping effect on the hem than the standard lock stitch.
 It isn't as strong as a lock-stitch, but roping can be desirable for aesthetic value or to emulate early 20th century style production.